Non-Syndromic Monogenic Obesity via POMC Gene Sequencing with CNV Detection

 Indications for Test

 Candidates for this test are patients with the non-syndromic form of monogenic obesity.
+This test may also be considered for the reproductive partners of individuals who carry pathogenic variants in POMC.

 |Official Gene Symbol||OMIM ID|